 Both by way of traditional universities and for-profit corporations, online colleges have become a largely entrenched dimension of America’s broader educational strategy.
 An article in EdTech Magazine (2012) offers a set of statistics illustrating not only that online colleges are an important part of education, but also that web-mediated distance learning has actually replaced the brick-and-mortar classroom experience for many students.
 For still other students, online education has forged and widened a previously non-existent learning space, one that makes higher education accessible to those who might otherwise remain disenfranchised.

-Also, as of 2012, fifty-eight percent of all colleges and universities offered degrees for which every bit of coursework could be completed online.
+Also, as of 2012, 58% of all colleges and universities offered degrees for which every bit of coursework could be completed online.
 Statistics also reflect a shared and growing perception among students, faculty, and college administrators that online education is an essential part of the future of education and that the increased accessibility and flexibility that it facilitates is improving educational opportunities in far-reaching and profound ways.

 U.S. News & World Report tells that 2012 marked a tenth consecutive year of growth for online colleges, with more than 6.7 million students having taken at least one online university course through the previous year.
 Moreover, Babson Research reported that in 2013 this number exceeded seven million.
 This represents a remarkable pace of growth from just 1.6 million students in 2002.